dime-coin/electrum-docs/faq.rst

    the wallet information will remain unencrypted in the memory of your computer for the duration of your session.
 If a wallet is encrypted, then its password will be required in order to open it.
-Note that the password will not be kept in memory; Electrum does not need it in order to save the wallet on disk, because it uses asymmetric encryption (ECIES).
+Note that the password will not be kept in memory; Electrum-Dime does not need it in order to save the wallet on disk, because it uses asymmetric encryption (ECIES).

-Wallet file encryption is activated by default since version 2.8.
-It is intended to protect your privacy, but also to prevent you from requesting bitcoins on a wallet that you do not control.
+Wallet file encryption is activated by default.
+It is intended to protect your privacy, but also to prevent you from requesting dimecoins on a wallet that you do not control.

-Does Electrum support cold wallets?
+Does Electrum-Dime support cold wallets?
 -----------------------------------

 Yes, see :ref:`Cold Storage <coldstorage>`.

-Can I import private keys from other Bitcoin clients?
+Can I import private keys from other Dimecoin clients?
 -----------------------------------------------------

-In Electrum 2.0, you cannot import private keys in a wallet that has a seed.
+In Electrum-Dime 1.0, you cannot import private keys in a wallet that has a seed.
 You should sweep them instead.

 If you want to import private keys and not sweep them, you need to